mayora97/alx-system_engineering-devops/README.md

-Task 18.
-List of series and commas
+Task 0.
+My name is betty